HsuMonKo/LocalLibraryFrontend/README.md

 2. Create a new database named 'localLibrary'.

-3. Launch Spring Tool Suite (STS) to work on the backend code.
+3. Launch IDE to work on the backend code. \
+   (e.g. Spring Tool Suite, IntelliJ, etc.)

 4. Edit the applications.properties file as necessary to configure the application for your environment.

-5. To run the application, click the "run" button in STS.
+5. To run the application, click the "run" button in IDE.

 ### To launch the React app: